10 standout perks for kids at Beaches Resorts

 Where: Beaches Turks & Caicos

-Sesame Street Shows and Parade
+Sesame Street shows and parade

 Nightly at 6:30 at the outdoor stage in the French Village, there’s a kid-oriented Sesame Street show that will get kids dancing and laughing.
 The show is followed by an activity that changes daily (salsa dancing class, a celebrity quiz, movie trivia, etc.) that bridges the gap between the kids’ show and a later nightly family show that’s geared more to adults, think reggae music, cultural nights, and movie nights.